 If you think Marriott points are only good for hotel stays, think again.
 You can also redeem them for car rentals, flights, travel packages, and even gift cards and merchandise.

 Here are some of the best ways to use your Marriott points:

 Even if you stay only one night, you can still split your payment between cash and points with many hotels.
 You’ll have to do the math to see if using this option is a good idea.

 For example, the AC Hotel in Cincinnati charges 35,000 points for a free night (70,000 for a two-night stay) in September 2020.
 But you can also pay 35,000 points and $240 (after taxes).

-Also, don’t forget that outside of standard pricing, Marriott recently enacted peak and off-peak rates, meaning the award price will fluctuate (for better or worse) based on the date you’re staying.
+Also, don’t forget that outside of standard pricing, Marriott has peak and off-peak rates, meaning the award price will fluctuate (for better or worse) based on the date you’re staying.

-If that’s not enough and you’d prefer to hang onto your cash, you can use Marriott Points Advance feature, which allows you to book an award stay even if you don’t have enough points but you will need to earn the points at least 14 days before your arrival date.
+If that’s not enough and you’d prefer to hang onto your cash, you can use Marriott Points Advance feature, which allows you to book an award stay even if you don’t have enough points but you will need to earn the Marriott points at least 14 days before your arrival date.
 Just note that this feature doesn’t lock in a price unless you actually have the points to reserve the room.
 Instead it just assures award availability.

 Finally, all award stays of four nights or more get a fifth night free.